genxium/ReactNativeStarterPackage/README.md

 shell@proj-root> webpack
 shell@proj-root> ./start_api_daemon
 ```
-Visit port 9090 if successfully started
+Visit port 9090 if successfully started.

 ###Reminders###
 In the `package.json` file, `react-native` version is set to * to keep using up-to-date features and fixes.
 Remember to run